 Sometimes, groups of patterns are referenced together.
 For example, the Gooseberry, Butterprint Amish, and Spring Blossom patterns are all considered Americana patterns says BonAppetit.
 Limited patterns and promotional patterns were also released over the years, although they may be more difficult to find.
 Clear tinted glassware lines, like Flameware, Fireside, and Vision, were also common, and their individual hues can help identify and date them.
 World Kitchen now owns the Pyrex brand and has reintroduced some of the popular patterns, so it is important to verify you have the vintage version.

 Knowing how to tell if Pyrex is vintage is an important skill.
 Start by looking for the Pyrex identification mark or logo.
-Then look at the pattern and shape to see if they match up with designs from decades past.
-Also, older pieces from the 1950s and before will be thinner than modern ones, and very old, clear glass pieces may have a slight amber hue.
+If it's all caps (PYREX), you likely have a vintage piece on your hands Then look at the pattern and shape to see if they match up with designs from decades past.

 Pyrex Identification Marks and Stamps